BradleyCulley/bradleyculley.github.io/_posts/2024-broken-03-24-over-individualism.md

 We've all heard the story of the son or daughter from a wealthy well-respected family who gets involved in drugs, or in crime, or is simply the victim of a crime.
 <end move this to to "overindividualism" post>:

+I think this is also why we tend to have cults in America.
+Mormons, Amish, liberals, etc.

+Add to the food web essay or over individualism essay the phenomenon of seen on occasion of the extremely pious squared away well behaved almost unsettlingly well behaved child.
+The parent kind of both puts them in a bubble and heavily guides them in a direction of sort of almost caricature-esque levels of good behavior.
+When I see that I tend to think "That bubble will burst".
+I think it would be much preferable to guide the child in the direction of generally good behavior but also but also infuse them more with the real world.
+Cite The essay by that Ben guy about the golden necklace with the bite marks in it.